Kataka (film)

 Kataka has been dubbed into 15 languages and is the first Kannada film to be dubbed into English.
-The film portrays real-life scenarios (culture of the coastal India) with a horror-like ambiance.
+The film portrays real-life scenarios (culture of coastal India) with a horror-like ambiance.

 Plot

 Tired of the hustle and bustle of city life, Kumar returns to his native village along with his wife Vandhana and their four-year-old daughter Kavya.
 Though having to leave at the age of four following his mother's death, he has always loved his village and its culture—eventually bringing him back.

 With the help of his uncle and a childhood friend, Kumar plans to start a school in the village to provide better education for its children.
 However, an ancient curse is placed on his family after his daughter unwittingly touches an enchanted item.
 Challenges and obstacles thus begin to appear along the way, which Kumar finds difficulty in coping with.
 By each passing day, his enemies multiply along with his struggles.
 The film thereby follows Kumar as he deals with these dilemmas.